British Airways expands long-haul Reward Flight Saver trial, but don’t expect to get good value

 - 9,100 Avios + £ 330.66

-Whereas if you now search for a Heathrow to New York JFK return off-peak redemption, as a new Reward Flight Saver destination, you will be presented with the following payment options:
+Whereas if you now search for a Heathrow to New York JFK return off-peak redemption, as a Reward Flight Saver long-haul destination, you will be presented with the following payment options:

 As you can see, the new payment options are marginally more expensive in fees and taxes for the same number of Avios amounts, but you can reduce the cash amount of fees and taxes by paying more Avios, up to 50,000 Avios with fees and taxes of only £100.